-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent workers who feel they have been discriminated against by being denied advancement opportunities because of their race, gender, national origin, or other protected groups.
+Houston employment lawyers Robert J. Wiley, and Kalandra N. Wheeler represent workers who feel they have been discriminated against by being denied advancement opportunities because of their race, gender, national origin, or other protected groups.

 Despite employers’ efforts in the last few decades to extend higher career opportunities to women and minorities, women and minorities are still treated unequally in the workplace.
 In most corporations and companies, corporate management and senior leadership is made up of an incredibly small percentage of women and minorities, even though these latter employees may have graduated from top schools and been top of their class.

 Glass ceiling inequality becomes more apparent as women and minorities progress through the careers.
 At some point, women and minorities may see elite positions open up in their company, but cannot reach them regardless of their credentials.
 Many times, these barriers may arise because of stereotypes, prejudices and biases that decision-making executives may harbor toward members of a certain group.